King Round Robin

 *Note: The only time I will ever intervene is if you are blatantly homophobic, transphobic, racist, sexist, etc.

--Speed: Go as fast as you want.
+-Vroom Vroom: Go as fast as you want.
 Spreading is great if you so desire.
-If I don't know what you're saying, I'll say "clear" 3 times before I stop flowing and tank your speaks.
+If I don't know what you're saying, I'll say "clear" 3 times before I stop flowing, tank your speaks, and throw my computer at you.
 Slow down on author names, CP texts, and interps.

 -I judge debates without intervening, and I keep a pretty clean flow.
 If you want me to vote on something, you have to extend it. ** Your extension should include author last name and content or I won't give it to you.
 Extend the UQ, link, internal link, and impact, or you don't get access to the argument.

--You can literally do anything you want -- don't care at all if it's sus (other than miscut evidence) -- and if the other team has a problem, they can read theory.
+-You can literally do anything you want -- don't care at all if it's sus (other than miscut evidence or planning a hostile takeover) -- and if the other team has a problem, they can read theory.
 Just know that I won't intervene if I think that you are being abusive unless you get called out on it.
 Ex: If they read a link turn, you can read an impact turn in the next speech and extend both lol

--If you really want me to listen, make it interesting.
+-If you really want me to listen, make it interesting (Roman Candles are highly encouraged).
 Sass is appreciated.
 I'm fine with flex prep and tag team cross in PF because it usually makes things a little more bearable to watch.

 -Please do comparative weighing and meta-weighing if necessary (i.e. why scope is more important than timeframe).
 Rounds are so hard to adjudicate if no weighing is done because I am left to decide which impacts are more important.
 Absent weighing, I default to to the most terminalized impact in the round aka lives (hint: i fw extinction scenarios heavy).